-GA : gallic acid ; Q : Quercetin ; C : catechin ; E2H-BP : 2H-1-benzopyran-2-one
+GA: gallic acid; Q: Quercetin; C: catechin; E2H-BP: 2H-1-benzopyran-2-one

 The contents shown in Figure 1 and expressed in milligrams of standard equivalent per gram of dry matter (mg standard equivalent/g DM) vary depending on the extraction method.
-Overall, all contents are higher in DL ˃ IL ˃ ML, with the exception of TH in ML (39.184 mg GAE/g DM), which is higher than in IL (25.902 mg GAE/g DM).
+Overall, all contents are higher in DL ˃ IL ˃ ML, except TH in ML (39.184 mg GAE/g DM), which is higher than in IL (25.902 mg GAE/g DM).
 These results demonstrate the influence of the extraction method on the contents.
 The quantified phytochemicals have various pharmacological, antioxidant and anti-cancer properties [36-38].
 It should be noted that oxidative stress is involved in the onset of many diseases (neurodegenerative diseases, diabetes, cancers) as a triggering factor or is associated with complications during their progression [39].